allisonz316/lesson-19-graph-applications/index.md

-# Skill Web
+# Mission 2: Depth of a Map

-**Many video games inclue a web of different skills you can get for your character.
-These are usually shown in the form of a web where getting one skill opens up several others.
-The goal here is to identify all of the skills that will be open to you once a certain skill is unlocked**:
+**Informal Description**: You are given a map of locations for your next mission.
+It's a bit crowded as it's presented now, however, and you're not entirely sure how to make sense of it all.
+You know you need to start from Your House, obviously...but you still need to figure out how the rest of the locations connect to one another.
+Perhaps a certain type of "traversal" will help...?

-> **This problem uses a depth first search to identify all nodes reachable in a directed graph from one specific node.**:
+> **Formal Description**:
->  * Input: A directed graph of skills and a specific skill
+>  * Input: A weighted, undirected graph G, with V vertices and E edges, and a specified source vertex S
->  * Output: A list of reachable skills from that specific skill
+>  * Output: The tree resulting from a depth-first traversal of G

-**Graph Problem/Algorithm**: DFS
+**Graph Problem/Algorithm**: [DFS]

 **Setup code**: